-- Urakuen Japanese garden / National Treasure teahouse Jo-an
+Inuyama-City Urakuen Japanese Garden / National Treasure Teahouse Jo-an

 The ancient castle town of Inuyama just north of Nagoya must be the only place in the world featuring two National Treasures, once owned by two brothers from two different worlds.

 Inuyama is home to National Treasure Inuyama Castle, once owned by the warlord Oda Nobunaga.
 Nearby is the Jo-an Teahouse, an early 17th century teahouse, built by tea-master Oda Uraku, younger brother of Nobunaga.
-Considered a masterpiece of architecture, the Jo-an tearoom was originally built in 1618 in the grounds of the Kennin-ji, a temple in Kyoto.
-It was relocated to Tokyo and later Kanagawa before finally coming to Inuyama in 1972, where it became part of the Urakuen gardens (also spelled Uraku) in the grounds of the luxurious Meitetsu Inuyama Hotel.
+Considered a masterpiece of architecture, the Jo-an Teahouse was originally built in 1618 in the grounds of the Kennin-ji, a temple in Kyoto.
+It was relocated to Tokyo and later Kanagawa before finally coming to Inuyama in 1972, where it became part of the Urakuen gardens (also spelled Uraku) east of National Treasure Inuyama Castle.

 See the Oda Nobunaga held National Treasure Inuyama Castle, then see his younger brother’s tea room, the National Treasure Jo-an.
 Two National Treasures, owned by two brothers from two different worlds, in the one area, Inuyama.